×

 Your record includes trial transcripts, witness testimony, evidence presentations, and prosecution and defense arguments.
 It also contains motions your previous attorney filed, such as evidence suppression or mistrial motions.

-The record will contain all physical evidence, professional witness testimony, and video recordings.
-With this information, your attorney can ensure all necessary documentation for the court’s review.
+The record contains all physical evidence, professional witness testimony, and video recordings.
+With this information, your attorney can provide all the necessary documentation for the court’s review.

 Developing Legal Arguments